A Personal Revelation?

 But he who is joined to the Lord becomes one spirit with Him.

 More digging must be done into what provoked Brewer to make this etching, especially since the style and import were never repeated.
 Was it some world event?
 Or a fatidic first heart-attack accompanied by a near-death experience?
-And why was this unusual etching accepted for publication by Alfred Bell and Co.?
-What would have caused Bell to think that he could find a market for 300 copies?
+Was this unusual etching accepted for publication by Alfred Bell and Co.?
+And if so, what would have caused Bell to think that he could find a market for 300 copies?

 Although the size of the etching and its coloring suggest 1933-4 as the correct date, it is possible that “Into the Light” recalled an earlier revelation of cathedral towers in flames during WWI with worshipers seeking absolution from the Almighty for the cataclysm humanity had brought upon itself.
 Or perhaps the etching reflects the great loss of life during the Spanish Flu pandemic in 1918-19.
 During and immediately after the war, such an extraordinary image would have disrupted the established market for Brewer’s solemn architectural memorials, but it might have been resurrected when the embers of war had cooled.
 One hint: the in-plate titling, inscribed over a burnished area, looks as if it could have been added after the fact, as would have been the case with an etching originally done before 1926.

 Whatever the timing or cause, the result reveals previously unknown aspects of Brewer’s artistry in both style and substance.

 Above: Ludwig Meidner's 1918 "Strasse am Kreutzberg."
 Top: J. Alphege Brewer's "Into the Light," copyrighted in 1933 and recorded by the Fine Art Trade Guild the following year.
 The overt Christian imagery in the Brewer is foreign to Meidner’s Nietzschean mindset; the towers are rising toward ethereal bliss rather than being twisted in psychological angst.